Does Your Company Have a Disaster Recovery Plan?

-First of all, what is a disaster recovery plan?
-A disaster recovery plan is a document that details how your business will recover from a catastrophic event.
-After you make sure that all your employees are safe and sound after a disaster, implementing your disaster recovery plan should be your first order of business.
+So, what is a disaster recovery plan?
+A disaster recovery plan, or business continuity plan, is a document that details the steps your business will take to recover from a catastrophic event.
+Once you make sure that all your employees are safe and sound after a disaster, implementing your disaster recovery plan should be your first order of business.

 Disasters are inevitable, and not preparing for them won’t stop them from happening.
-Loss of power, hardware failures, data corruption, external security breaches and even accidental user errors all qualify as disasters.
+Loss of power, hardware failures, data corruption, external security breaches, and even unintentional user errors all qualify as disasters.
 Having a disaster recovery plan in place can benefit your business in many ways including:

 - Protecting your business reputation for reliability

 - Preventing data loss

 - Mitigating the risk of financial loss by keeping revenue-producing systems up and running